 STEP - Supervisory Training for Excellence in Performance

 Supervisory Training for Excellence in Performance (STEP) is a comprehensive supervisory course for those who supervise staff.
-It is designed to build the capacity of new and experienced managers and supervisors to lead with vision, confidence, equity and inclusion.
+It is designed to build the capacity of new and experienced managers and supervisors to lead with vision and confidence.
 Through this course, participants will enhance their knowledge of, and skills in applying, policies and practices toward building high performing, supportive teams.

-The course consists of these 16 sessions delivered over eight course days.
+The course consists of these 10 sessions delivered over five course days.
 The group meets one day each week for both a morning and afternoon session.

-Compliance - provides information about laws and policies important for supervisors to be aware of, such as: Fair Labor Standards Act (FLSA), Family Medical Leave Act (FMLA), shared leave, parental leave, worker’s compensation, and navigating the process when a staff member’s employment ends.
+Compliance - provides information about laws and policies important for supervisors to be aware of, such as: the Americans with Disabilities Act (ADA), Fair Labor Standards Act (FLSA), Family Medical Leave Act (FMLA), shared leave, parental leave, worker’s compensation, and navigating the process when a staff member’s employment ends.

 Counseling & Disciplinary Action - defines and discusses counseling and discipline as a problem-solving process, covers the difference between conduct and performance, and identifies the grounds, steps and guidelines for progressive counseling and discipline.